 Independence Memorial Hall

 Independence Memorial Hall is located in the Independence Square at Colombo 7.
 This place is known as Torrington Square in the early days.
 This Hall was built for the commemoration of the independence from the British in 1948.
 But the construction was started after the Independence.
 This Hall is based on the architecture of the Audience Hall( Magul Maduwa) located in Kandy.
 The column and pilers are decorated with traditional Sri Lankan designs and statues of lions are placed around the building.

-Viharamahadevi Park or formally known as Victoria Park is the largest, oldest and most colorful park situated in the Colombo, Cinnamon Gardens just opposite the colonial style Town Hall building.
+Viharamahadevi Park or formally known as Victoria Park is the largest, oldest and most colorful park situated in the Colombo, Cinnamon Gardens just opposite the colonial style Town Hall building are famous tourist attractions in Colombo.
 The park was built during the British rule of Sri Lanka as Victoria Park and remained as Vihara Maha Devi Park, in honor of a famous historical Sinhalese queen, mother of the hero of the nation, King Dutugamunu.

 This is the largest & most attractive greenery in Colombo and best visited from March to May before the monsoon when most of the flowers are in full bloom.